-Photos-set the high resolution satellite images to on, off, or land only.
-(See page 14 for more information.)

-Spot Depths-turn on spot soundings and set a dangerous depth.
+Photos-set optional high resolution satellite images. (page 14) Spot Depths-turn on spot soundings and set a dangerous depth.
 Light Sectors-adjust the drawing of light sectors on the map.
 Symbols-select the navaid symbol set (NOAA or IALA).
 Symbol Size-adjust the size of the symbols shown on the map.

 Animate Tides-turn on a detailed icon that shows the relevant tide level on the Navigation chart.
-If Off, tide stations appear only as an icon () on the Navigation chart.
+If Off, tide stations appear only as an icon (�) on the Navigation chart.